IntelAgir-Research-Group/R2-E/README.md

-# R2-E - Research Robot (R2): Earth-class/Education
+# R2-E - RESEARCH ROBOT (R2): EARTH-CLASS/EDUCATION

 The name `R2-E` is inspired by two of the most famous robots on the screens: `R2-D2` and `WALL-E`.
 In our project, the acronym has a different meaning: `R2` stands for Research Robot since it is a robot created for research; at the same time, the `E` signifies educational, while also evoking the essence of `WALL-E` as an earth-class robot.